fhiso/tsc-governance/vocabularies.md

 > (Luther 2016-02-01)  I agree, Tony; that was the intent of having two sections, one about all terms and the other about FHISO-defined terms.

-Draft terms (i.e. those with a version of `draft`) may change without notice; other versions should only be change in a backwards-compatible way once posted.
+Once standardised, the definitions of terms should only be change in a backwards-compatible.

 ## URI resolution